Amcache: the complete Windows .hve forensics reference

 C:\Windows\AppCompat\Programs\Amcache.hve.LOG2

-• Windows 8 / 8.1 introduced Amcache.hve in its hive form with the Root\File and Root\Programs keys (the "legacy" schema).
+• Windows 8 / 8.1: Amcache.hve arrives in hive form with Root\File and Root\Programs keys (legacy schema).

-• Windows 11 continues the Windows 10 schema with minor additions, notably more granular driver and device-container records.
+• Windows 11: Continues the Windows 10 schema, with minor additions, more granular driver / device records.

-When you parse a hive, you are usually working with the modern Inventory* schema.
-The legacy Root\Programs and Root\File keys are still worth checking on old systems and on builds where the appraiser has been disabled — they sometimes capture data the modern keys miss.
-We cover Windows-version specifics in Amcache on Windows 11 and 10 and Amcache on Windows Server.
+Modern analysis works against the modern Inventory* schema.
+The legacy keys remain on some builds and are worth checking on old systems and on hosts where the appraiser has been disabled.
+Version specifics: Amcache on Windows 11 and 10, Amcache on Windows Server.

 Root\